 The thing is, amid all the madness of having kids, it’s easy to overlook how fortunate we are to have these guys by our side.
 In fact, relationships are often the first to be neglected, or the source of frustration.
 We take emotions out on them, taking things for granted.

-That’s why I wanted to list the many qualities of a good father, so we can remember just how good we have it.
+That’s why I wanted to list the many qualities of a good father and husband, so we can remember just how good we have it.
 No dad is perfect—just as no mom is—but I’m willing to bet that your guy has many if not all of these qualities:

 1. Goes above and beyond for his family